cantaloupe-project/cantaloupe/README.md

     # Available values are `FilesystemResolver` and `HttpResolver`.
     resolver = FilesystemResolver

-    # Server-side path that will be prefixed to the identifier in the request
+    # Server-side path that will be prefixed to the identifier in the URL.
-    # URL.
     FilesystemResolver.path_prefix = /home/myself/images
     # Server-side path or extension that will be suffixed to the identifier
-    # in the request URL.
+    # in the URL.
     FilesystemResolver.path_suffix =
     # Normally, slashes in an identifier must be percent-encoded as "%2F".
 If
-    # your web stack can't deal with this, you can define an alternate character
+    # your proxy is incapable of passing these through un-decoded, you can
-    # or character sequence to represent a path separator.
-Supply the non-
+    # define an alternate character or character sequence to represent a path
-    # percent-encoded version here, and use the percent-encoded version in IIIF
+    # separator.
+Supply the non-percent-encoded version here, and use the
-    # request URLs.
+    # percent-encoded version in IIIF URLs.
     #FilesystemResolver.path_separator =

     # URL that will be prefixed to the identifier in the request URL.